 Physicians use Ulnar nerve decompression as a surgical procedure to explore the region around the elbow the ulnar nerve passes through and remove anything that may compress the nerve and cause problems.
 Compression can occur around the triceps muscle in the upper arm, the bony groove in the elbow or in other passages through the muscle in the forearm.
 Ulnar nerve decompression explores these three areas and removes any constrictions that are trapping the nerve.

-What are the Possible Complications of Ulnar Neuropathy?
+What’s the Possible Complications of Ulnar Neuropathy?

 Permanent muscle loss may occur when severe ulnar neuropathy happens.
 Other complications may include Permanent deformity of the hand, loss of sensation in the hand or fingers, and partial or complete loss of wrist and hand movement.